SegataLab/MetaRefSGB_reports/releases/Mar22/pages/df_second_fig2_downgrade.md

-# Table containing the SGB concerned
-ID | Old assigned taxonomy | New assigned taxonomy
+# [Mar22](../Jan22-Mar22comparison.md#how-many-sgbs-change-type) release: List of kSGBs that change to uSGBID | Old assigned taxonomy | New assigned taxonomy
 ------------ | ------------- | -------------